fivenet-app/fivenet/docs/design/dispatch-center.md

         * `BUSY` - Unit is busy (normally means en route to/on scene dispatch, etc.)
     * Actions:
         * `ListUnits` - List all units that the person has access to.
-        * `CreateUnit` - Create units.
-        * `UpdateUnit` - Update unit info (e.g., name, initials, description).
+        * `CreateOrUpdateUnit` - Create unit or update unit info (e.g., name, initials, description).
         * `DeleteUnit` - Delete unit.
         * `UpdateUnitStatus` - Update Unit status.
-Own unit can always be updated, otherwise a disponent can update an unit as well.
+Own unit can be updated by users, disponents can update any unit of their job.
         * `AssignUnit` - Disponent function to assign an user to an unit, for "normal" users is used to join an unit.
         * `ListUnitActivity` - List own or others units activity.
 * Dispatches
     * Consist of a message, description, and a position (x and y coordinates).
+        * If specified or added/updated later on, attributes (list of strings) can be added.
     * Status of the dispatch is "shared" by multiple units, e.g., unit one sets status `EN_ROUTE` and unit two sets `ON_SCENE`, both are in the dispatch status log.
         * The "informal" status are ignored when getting the status (e.g., `USER_ADDED`, etc.)
     * Can be created manually via the dispatch center, livemap integration or "the phone" (for now the existing GKSPhone dispatch system is used).